irods/irods.org/content/posts/irods-development-update-march-2017.md

     This plugin has been hammered recently and is nearly ready for running the entire iRODS test suite.
 The recent work has been to get all the iRODS rule engine data types available within python data structures.
 This will be pulled into CI and once it's green, we'll release.

-- AMQP Audit Rule Engin Plugin
+- AMQP Audit Rule Engine Plugin

     The testing of the audit plugin has been done manually.
 To test this plugin requires setting up an AMQP listener to catch the messages and compare them to a known good set.
 Once this work is automated in CI, we will release as soon as possible.